ppy/osu-wiki/news/2026/2026-09-04-halloween-2026-fanart-contest.md

 series: art_contests
 ---

-Spooky month is upon us (next month), which means pippi and co. have plenty of time to get ready for more tricks and treats!
+Spooky season is upon us (next month), which means pippi and co. have plenty of time to get ready for more tricks and treats!

 ![](https://assets.ppy.sh/contests/296/banner.jpg)